rcardinaux/REST-API/README.md

   * An **API documentation** is created at http://localhost:8000/api/ui
 * The **Connexion module** allows a Python program to use the OpenAPI specification with Swagger.
 * *swagger.yml* is the **API Configuration File**

+### Part 2
+* Serializer = To convert complex data types to and from Python data types, you’ll need a serializer.
+For this tutorial, you’ll use Flask-Marshmallow.